For a crash course in building a chart, check out our Quick Start Guide.

 Have a quick query you want to try out, but don’t necessarily want to save it to a dashboard?
-Click the Chart button in the top navigation to open a Data Explorer window that is not attached to any dashboard.
-If you decide you want to save your chart to a dashboard, you’ll have the option to do so via the Save menu.
+Click Explore in the top navigation bar to open a Data Explorer window that’s not attached to any dashboard.
+If you decide you want to save your chart to a dashboard, you’ll have the option to do so via the Save to Dashboard menu.

 The Data Explorer has three main sections: